Micro046/Retinal_Vessel_Segmentation/README.md

 ## 📚 References

 A comprehensive list of academic references is provided in the full paper.
-Key works include UNET, LadderNet, DenseNet, and various deep learning segmentation techniques.

 ---